Which Scandinavian languages should I learn?

 Here are a few reasons why to learn.

-1. Scandinavian languages are mutually intelligibility
+1. Scandinavian languages are mutually intelligible

 Danish, Norwegian, and Swedish are mutually intelligible, meaning speakers can understand one another.